Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

 It is therefore wise to introduce fat into your diet once you feel comfortable with it.
-However, too much fat may cause indigestion, diarrhea, bloating and gas.
-So you may want to take it easy on fat and foods that will add stress your digestive system.
+However, too much fat may cause indigestion, diarrhea, bloating, and gas.
+So you may want to take it easy on fat and foods that will add stress to your digestive system.

 Eat Small Frequent Meals